 • Avoid the use of non-HEPA paper face mask filters and bandannas which are not capable of filtering extra fine particulates (more information).
 The use of the N-95 mask is helpful in reducing exposure to smoke in the air, however, people with respiratory conditions should not rely on the mask for full protection against harmful particulate matter.
 If you have a chronic respiratory condition or generally sensitivity, we still recommend limiting your time outdoors, using air conditioning in your home and car and ensuring that your home air filter is clean;

 • Check or replace air conditioner filters.
-Higher MERV-rated filters are recommended (8 through 13, with MERV-13 providing the best protection).
+Higher MERV-rated filters are recommended (MERV-13 or higher).
 Run air-conditioners on the “re-circulate” setting, if available.
 A small percentage of newer homes have ventilation systems that actively bring in outdoor air.
 These should be turned off or set to a “re-circulate” mode.
 Do not run swamp coolers or whole house fans;

 • If you need to drive through smoke, make sure your windows are closed and run your air conditioner on the re-circulate setting.

 • If you do not have air conditioning and it is too hot to remain indoors during unhealthy conditions, consider temporarily relocating to an alternative location;